akshaypaik/akshaypaik-namaste-react-ep9-Optimizing-our-App/README.md

     - React Lifecycle is explained in Contact.jsx file.
     - How parent and child component lifecycle is triggered and how react behaves behind the scenes.

+    # Custom Hooks
+    - They should not be defined as an async function.
+    - Refer => RestaurantMenu.jsx and useRestaurantMenu.js files